Tim-ats-d/Visual-dialog/doc/source/faq.rst

 You can also pass arguments to this callback via ``cargs`` parameter.

 The past callback is executed after downtime delay between character or word display.
+You can use this behavior to perform multiple tasks while ``DialogBox`` scrolling.